 Now, let’s take a glance at how virtual assistants are used for online voice shopping.

 For instance, in the case of Amazon Echo, a shopper would say “Alexa, order” and the name of the product they want to buy.
 If the product is available, Alexa announces the product price and asks if the shopper would like to buy the product.
 If the answer is yes, Alexa places the order; if the answer is no, Alexa might suggest other options.

-Optimize your ecommerce site for voice search Here's a quick to-do list in making your ecommerce site SEO-friendly for voice-based search:
+Here's a quick to-do list in making your ecommerce website SEO-friendly for voice-based search:

 When it comes to voice search, becoming one of Google’s featured snippets - otherwise known as “position zero” - is more important than ever.
 It’s like beating the number one entry.
 Being placed in this popular spot means that Google rates your answer as the best for a particular term of search.
 Voice assistants will also read-only your answer loud out to voice searchers, leaving other pages behind.

 You can get placed in Google’s featured snippet box if you focus on answering questions in your content.
 You can use lists where possible with a short introduction of 40-50 words to optimize your content for position zero.
 Also, look at the range of Google’s rich snippets and optimize your products and/or static content with the correct markup.

 It is essential to understand the clear difference between voice search and type search in order to compete in a voice-activated ecommerce world.
 Voice search signals a behavioral shift when it comes to how we interact with our devices.

 For example, when we type, we use as few words as possible.
 We search for “latest movies near me” rather than for “where I can see the latest movies anywhere around.”
 Here the difference is, while using voice search, we are doing the opposite.